Conducting a Modern Slavery Audit

 Collaborate with peers across your sector and industry to benchmark progress and best practices.
 Get a better understanding of the modern slavery risks inherent in your business or supply chain to investigate risks and develop initiatives to drive industry-wide or sectoral change.

-Be open-minded - sign up to initiatives and codes or join working groups (such as Banks Alliance Against Trafficking, Stronger Together) to share intelligence and help combat trafficking.
+Be open-minded - sign up to initiatives and codes or join working groups to share intelligence and help combat trafficking.

 9. Ethical business: Profit with integrity